ecnivs/AOC-2023/README.md

-# Advent of Code 1 - 2023
+# 🎄 Advent of Code 2023 Solutions

-Advent of Code is an annual set of Christmas-themed computer programming challenges that follow an Advent calendar.
-It has been running since 2015.
-The programming puzzles cover a variety of skill sets and skill levels and can be solved using any programming language
+This repository is dedicated Advent of Code 2023 Solutions.
+I'd appreciate any feedback or code reviews you might have!